DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/stereo/_index.md

 - Mono point-sources
   - centered
-  - a little off center
+a little off-center
   - almost to one side or the other
   - all the way to one side or the other
 - Spread images
   - Narrow – only a little wider than a point-source mono image.
-  - Wide – taking up nearly, or all of the space between the loudspeakers.
+  - Wide – taking up nearly or all of the space between the loudspeakers.
   - Symmetrically panned
   - Asymmetrically panned